cwrc/CWRC-Writer-Dev-Docs/README.md

 ## How to Work with CWRC Packages

+There are two types of package:  those that interact with the DOM are intended only to run in a web browser, and those that don't interact with the DOM and might run either in the web browser or on the server in node.js.
+Both types of package are fundamentally the same, but we test the web packages differently.
+The following steps apply to both types of package, with  different testing steps for the web packages outlined accordingly.

 #### Basic Setup

 * Fork or clone (depending on your role in the project) the relevant repo (i.e., one of the CWRC repos: CWRC-WRiterBase, CWRC-Git, etc.) to your local machine.